kahole/edamagit/CONTRIBUTING.md

 ## CD pipeline

 There is a Github action pipeline set up with a trigger on a new tag with the prefix `v`.
+The pipeline is defined by the files in `.github/workflows/`.

 This pipeline runs actions for building and publishing to `OpenVSX` and `Visual Studio Marketplace`.